HimashaGallage/Sophie-mobile-app/README.md

 Sophie Shopping App is a simple e-commerce platform built with React Native and TypeScript.
 It features a smooth shopping flow, allowing users to browse products, add to cart, and complete purchases easily.

 ## Features
-- **Feature 1:**
+- **Login Screen**
-Login Screen: Provides basic login functionality users can input their username and password.
+1. Provides basic login functionality users can input their username and password.
 It fetches data from a mock API for user authentication.
-Upon successful login, users are redirected to the home or product listing screen.
+Upon successful login, users are redirected to the home.
 If the credentials are incorrect, an error message is shown.
+3. Demonstrate the use of JWT for token validation and save it in the Keychain. fetch later to use on other API calls.
+4. Afetr succesful login store user data in Realm database and redux store for state management.

-- **Feature 2:**
+- **Shop Screen**
-Shop Screen: Fetches products from a mock API.
-Displaying name, image, price of products.
-Ssupports infinite scrolling for easy browsing.
+1. Fetches products from a mock API.
+Displaying product name, images, price of products.

-- **Feature 3:**
+2. Supports infinite scrolling for easy browsing.

+- **Product Details Screen**
-Product Details Screen: Provides detail view of a product with an option to addd to cart, modify quantities and remove items.
+1. Provides detail view of a product with addd to cart
+2. Modify quantities and remove item functionalities.

-- **Feature 4:**
+- **Cart Screen**
-Cart Screen: Displays the products list in the cart.
+1. Displays the products list in the cart.
 Allows users to modify quantities and remove items.
-Daisplay dynamic total cost value.
-A checkout button leads to the chekcout screen.
+Display dynamic total cost value.
+2. A checkout button leads to the chekcout screen.

-- **Feature 5:**
+- **Checkout Screen**
-Checkout Screen: Shows an order summary.
-Allows users to input shipping details, shipping method and payment method.
-Confirms the order with a success message.
+1. Shows an order summary.
+2. Allows users to input shipping details. (input validated)
+3. Select Shipping method and payment method.
+4. Confirms the order with a success message.

-- **Feature 6:**
+- **Profile screen**
-Profile screen: Show profile picture and othe profile related settings.
-Logout buton functionality.
+1. Show profile picture and othe profile related settings.
+2. Logout buton functionality.

 ## Project Setup Instructions